leuffen/themejs1/_tpl/leistungen/hausarzt-uebersicht.de.md

 ---
 _schiller_instructions: |-
-  Aufteilung in: Vorsorge, Therapie, Diagnostik
+  Aufteilung in: Vorsorge, Therapie, Diagnostik.
+Do not add headlines before the first headline!
+Always and with a cta element!

 _schiller_template: leistungen/hausarzt-vorsorge
 description: "Schützen Sie Ihre Gesundheit mit unseren Vorsorgeuntersuchungen \U0001FA7A.